Skip to content

 ) == false // Missing role claim

-<function> Returns the receiver party's entity claims.
+<function> Returns the receiver party's claims.

 Receiver